mttwdevelops/Python-Practice/Data_Breach_Analysis/readme.md

 The scraper file is provided in the **Code and Resources Used** section, and can be run at any time before running this file to get an up-to-date listing of publically-published data breaches.

-For any further questions on the data source's sources, refer to the provided **Data Source** link provided.

-For any further questions on the analysis, refer to the provided **Full Analysis Notebook** link provided.

 ## Code and Resources Used

 **Data Source**: https://en.wikipedia.org/wiki/List_of_data_breaches